 This article will explain why you may need to implement HCI and what benefits you will achieve.

 A hyperconverged system combines computing and disk resources, a hypervisor, and management tools into one element, with the ability to scale the entire infrastructure by adding similar elements.
-Hyperconverged systems additionally include data compression hardware, data backup and recovery tools, replication tools with traffic optimization, and diagnostic and analytics tools based on machine learning algorithms in each element.
+Hyperconverged systems include data compression hardware, data backup and recovery tools, replication tools with traffic optimization, and diagnostic and analytics tools based on machine learning (ML) algorithms in each element.